Dr. L. Adam Mekler

 Email: adam.mekler@morgan.edu

-** Any revisions to this syllabus will be posted on our class page in Canvas. **
+** Any revisions to this syllabus will be posted in Canvas. **

 Required Texts :